-"For the lucky women with the height advantage, anythings goes, really!
+For taller women, Torres says, "Anything goes, really.
 High-waisted jeans look great, whether they're slim and long or relaxed and cropped.
-From personal experience when fitting tall women, jeans' length is typically personal preference and varies on the type of footwear that you plan to wear.
-But rule of thumb is if the client seeks a longer-looking leg, we go with the longest possible inseam.
-A shorter inseam (e.g., cropped or ankle length) will break up the vertical denim flow, and legs don't appear to be as long." — Katya Torres
+From personal experience fitting tall women, jean length is typically a matter of personal preference and varies on the type of footwear that you plan to wear.
+But the rule of thumb is we go with the longest possible inseam if the client seeks a longer-looking leg.
+A shorter inseam (e.g., cropped or ankle length) will break up the vertical-denim flow."